 Corralejo (North of the island)

 Once a small fishing village, it has grown into a lively colourful town.
 There are white sandy beaches where you can 'drop down' and soak up the Canarian sunshine.
 Most of the shops, bars and restaurants run along the main street which leads on to the harbour overlooking the sand dunes.
 These dunes (a protected nature reserve) lie just beyond the town and spread for miles along the east coast.
 You can still find some of the original houses in the town, simple and quaint but most have now been transformed into shops and restaurants.
-Corralejo caters for all ages and there's a wide variety of things to do, from water sports , tennis, glass bottom boat trips, ferry trips to Lanzarote and Lobo, Jeep Safaris, Island tours, Mountain biking, Motorbike tours etc…
+Corralejo caters for all ages and there's a wide variety of things to do, from water sports , tennis, Water park, glass bottom boat trips, ferry trips to Lanzarote and Lobo, Jeep Safaris, Island tours, Mountain biking, Motorbike tours etc…

 Costa Calma (South of the island)

 In 1984 Costa Calma had its first major tourist boom, despite its incredible white beaches.
 Today the resort is fully up and running with plenty of bars, restaurants and hotels.
 The main road into the resort is lined with palm trees and Canary pines.
 The highlight of Costa Calma is the long sandy beach of Playa Barca to the southwest.
 It's always easy to find a quiet, sheltered spot here even during peak season.
 Windsurfers are particularly fond of this beach because of the strong off shore winds during the summer months.